local-projects/ofxOpenVRTracker/README.md

 SteamVR fails to start and displays the message "Compositor Not Available"

-- The headset needs to be plugged into the main
+- The headset needs to be plugged into the main HDMI port of the computer

+Trackers won't connect (their lights stay blue).

+- Sometimes, cables come loose within the trackers and controllers.
+This has been [observed](https://community.viveport.com/t5/Technical-Support/Unpairable-and-untrackable-blue-light-controller/td-p/7834) for people who use them extensively.
+See [here](https://www.youtube.com/watch?v=0mi3KWG5mic) for instructions on how to resecure the cables.

 ## Notes